day8/re-frame/docs/correcting-a-wrong.md

 ## Say It Again

-So, using you new found knowledge, if, in code review, you saw this view function:
+So, using your new-found knowledge, if, in code review, you saw this view function:
 ```clj
 (defn show-items
   []